Skip to content

 Batman Logo (pré New 52)

-Grant Morrison’s Batman
+The Grant Morrison’s Batman Era

-• If you want to start reading Batman from here, I recommend reading Batman: The Black Casebook (Collects Batman #65, 86, 112, 113, 134, 156, and 162, Detective Comics #215, 235, 247, 267, And World’s Finest Comics #89).
+• If you want to start reading the Batman comics from here, I recommend reading Batman: The Black Casebook (Collects Batman #65, 86, 112, 113, 134, 156, and 162, Detective Comics #215, 235, 247, 267, And World’s Finest Comics #89).

 • Grant Morrison’s run is now available in three omnibuses (see at the beginning of the article).